Rules around UK Domicile vs Non-Domicile

 “Domicile is tricky, especially when HMRC generally will not rule with an individual assessment until after you actually die.”

-Am I UK domiciled?
+Am I UK-domiciled?

 How can I become non-domiciled in the UK?

 In order to achieve a domicile of choice, you would need to establish that all your ties with the UK have been severed and that you intend to settle in an alternative country.
-This sounds relatively simple but actually is not.
+This sounds relatively simple, but it actually is not.
 You will need to sell any investment and primary residence you have in the UK, cease all memberships and spend less than 183 days in the UK a year.
-The complexities involve not only establishing that you have, in fact, moved from the UK but also that you have genuinely moved to somewhere else.
+The complexities involve not only establishing that you have, in fact, moved from the UK but also that you have genuinely moved somewhere else.
 Owning a property outside of the UK in your new preferred country of domicile can help your case, too.

 UK domiciled or non-domiciled: UK assets are subject to IHT

-Deemed Domicile – For long term UK residents
+Deemed Domicile – For long-term UK residents

 The most significant change to the non-domicile rules, with have taken effect from 6 April 2017, is that if you have been a UK resident for 15 of the previous 20 tax years, you will be deemed the UK domiciled for all tax purposes.
 However, for those who will stay beyond 15 years, non-UK resident trusts established before becoming deemed domiciled offer tax deferral and/or exemption opportunities.